Nuclear What?

 Mismatched Locomotives

-If you like what you are reading, feel free to hit the tip jar in the upper right or the fundraiser at A New Life on GiveSendGo.
+If you would like to help me in my recovery efforts, feel free to hit the tip jar in the upper right or the fundraiser at A New Life on GiveSendGo.
 Getting hit by lightning is not fun, and it is thanks to your help and prayers that I am still going.
 Thank you.